-Today is No Smoking Day.
-I successfully stopped smoking over 5 years ago now and I would love to share my 10 tips with you to help you quit too.
+I successfully stopped smoking over 6 years ago.
+If you’re looking to give up smoking too, I would love to share my 10 tips with you.

 Read on for my smoking history and success story at finally being able to stop smoking.
 Or scroll down to my 10 tips to help you quit.